accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 Conversely, if the text zone and content block must be rendered in a particular order and the wrapping or anchoring does not respect this order, the criterion will be non-compliant.

 Other problems with the order of rendering may be found, but it is not possible to specify them here.

-#### Presentation table
-A table used to display information in cells without the need for a column or row header.

-### R

 #### Replacement mechanism (enhanced contrast)
 Method that allows the user to get a version of the document with sufficient contrast.